Can you dig it? Yes, at the Alexandria Archaeology Museum there are events throughout the year where you can dig with archaeologists at a local site.

 For the majority of the time, you dig using your imagination at the Alexandria Archaeology Museum.

 Located inside the Torpedo Factory Art Center, this smaller museum takes you through the journey, history and people in the City of Alexandria.

-When you enter the museum you are walking in to a working laboratory.
 You may see staff or volunteers washing, sorting and cataloguing recently excavated artifacts.
-Archaeologists review all construction in the City of Alexandria to inspect and preserve sites that may hold valuable information about the City’s past.
+Archaeologists review all construction in the City of Alexandria to inspect and preserve sites that may hold valuable information about the city’s past.

 While there are examples of stoneware, belt buckles, remains of a hairbrush and shoe, behind glass there is a Wickham Musket weapon on display in plain view.

 Uncover the mystery of the museum’s mascot Zark.
 Is he a dinosaur or another kind of animal?
 You will have to come to the museum to find out!

 Learn how archaeologists are reconstructing history piece by piece.
 The hands-on activity of plates is like a jigsaw puzzle.
 The object is to connect the broken pieces of the plates back together.
 Other than that, there are no hands-on activities unless you attend a special event.

 Sign up for the Alexandria Adventure Lessons which uses hands-on group activities using artifacts from the Alexandria Archaeology collection.
 Teens can participate in a weeklong summer camp or volunteer to go on an excavation site and assist archaeologists with washing artifacts.

 Annual events include: